 In 2010 the Historic Places Trust received a paper from the Glenside Progressive Assn.
 Inc. to have the building assessed for a Historic Category rating.

 The Trust advised it was unable to progress the Halfway House nomination for registration due to its current resourcing levels and wrote that the nomination will remain on file in the event circumstances change.

 Information provided by the Association has been recorded in the Historic Paces Trust register database and will be kept a part of the Historic Places Trust records.

 What is happening with the Halfway House?

 In 2012 the Wellington City Council began restoration work on the Halfway House.
 There was a set-back in October 2015.
 Just days before renovations were due to be signed off, a crimped fire sprinkler pipe in the ceiling burst free and for three days water flooded the house.
 In the last week of February 2017, renovations recommenced.
 The house was officially opened on 29 October, 2017.
 Wellington City Council sought registrations of interest from people interested in leasing the house.
 It is currently occupied by the leaders of Challenge 2000, a youth development initiative.
 The downstairs front rooms remain available for community use.
-In 2021 they were advertised for hire, suitable for small meetings, at the standard City Council rate.
+In 2021 the rooms were advertised for hire, suitable for small meetings, at the standard City Council rate.

 What is happening with the grounds?